 Its not always easy to get to where you want to go on public transport – you are reliant on where public transport is concentrated.
 It’s not too bad where I live, but outside London it’s much harder and my brother lives in the countryside – in Cornwall.
 So, I either have a very long train journey or I am reliant on them for transport, which is expensive.
 Not being able to drive does limit where I can go and which friends and family I can see.
 It also restricts where I shop or what activities I do, as I can’t get to less well connected areas

 If I could drive, I would be able to drive to work, get to medical appointments and do my shopping much more conveniently.
 My mum doesn’t have a car, so by doing this I am looking to support her as well.
 At the moment I am limited to just one bag of shopping per trip as that’s all I can carry.
 I have done online shopping in the past but that’s not always easy to obtain.
-I got priority slots during the lockdown, but otherwise it can be tricky.

 I was learning new things, my confidence was growing